Which of these Leadership Personality Styles Best Describes You?

 In honesty, however, a Visionary’s ‘WHY’ is frankly useless without an Operators ‘HOW’!

 But equally the Operator has nothing to operate without the Visionary!
-This is a key interdependent relationship in any business.
+This is a key interdependent relationship in any workplace.

-That’s why your business needs a Processor, someone naturally inclined towards systems, processes, and protocol.
+That’s why you also need Processors, someone naturally inclined towards systems, processes, execution and protocol.
 The Processor doesn’t just want to do a thing.
 They rather want to do it right.
-These are the people that set up and maintain the things that allow your business’s success to be repeatable, and it is them that holds others accountable.
+These are the people that execute and maintain the things that allow your workplace success to be repeatable, and it is them that holds others accountable.
 This is the ‘WHAT’ of the business.

 You’ll know that you are a Processor if you crave precision and certainty, and want things to happen as expected.
 You’re probably averse to risk; you’re probably not so fond of ambiguity or discussion without data.
 Clarity is key to achieving the best from these people.
 This is often why their effectiveness is directly linked to the Operators ability to clearly delegate tasks.